 They are sometimes used as an alternative configuration option out of a choice of other possible options (section 3.15.1).
-Sometimes there is no reasonable alternative other than using an initialize or finalize script.
+As a solution it can be a bit of a hack, but sometimes there is no reasonable alternative other than using an initialize or finalize script.